cjacker/opensource-toolchain-8051/README.md

 # Hardware prerequist

-* 8051 development board
+* 8051 board
-  + STC 8051 series, Silicon Labs C8051 and EFM8 series and Nuvoton N76E series are recommended.
+  + STC 8051 series, Silicon Labs C8051 or EFM8 series or Nuvoton N76E series are recommended.
-  + You can use any 8051 dev board from any vendor, this tutorial already covers a lot of common models from different vendors, if your 8051 MCU not mentioned here, please provide some information to improve this tutorial.
+  + You can use any 8051 board from any vendor, this tutorial covers a lot of common models from different vendors, if your 8051 MCU not mentioned here, please provide some information to improve this tutorial.

 **NOTE**:
 * for C8051/EFM8 series from Silicon Labs, you need [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) with jtag and c2 protocol support to program and debug.
-* for N76E series from Nuvoton, you need Nu-Link adatper (or Nu-Link-Me from the official EVB) to program (lack of opensource debugging support now).
+* for N76E series from Nuvoton, you need Nu-Link adatper (or Nu-Link-Me integrated with the official EVB) to program (lack of opensource debugging support now).

 # Toolchain overview